u-eff-gee/utr/README.md

 The AngularDistributionGenerator generates monoenergetic particles that originate in a set of G4PhysicalVolumes of the DetectorConstruction and have a certain angular distribution.

+##### 2.3.2.1 The algorithm

 The physical volumes (the "sources") and angular distribution can have arbitrary shapes.
-Starting positions and momentum directions are created using a Monte-Carlo method:
+Starting positions and momentum directions are created using a Monte-Carlo method (**'rejection sampling'**), which is explained shortly in the following:
 Given a(n)

 * Cuboid in 3 dimensions ("container volume") that completely contains the source volume